UHDanke/gd_docs/docs/triggers/player/gameplay_arrow.md

 Changes the player's current trigger channel to a new channel if selected, otherwise keeps the same channel.

-If **Channel Only** is selected the trigger will only change the makes
+If **Channel Only** is selected the trigger will only change the player's current channel   and ignore rotation, reverse and gravity settings.

 ## Instant Offset